sigasi/sigasi_insights/content/manual/eclipse/tools.md

 Modelsim's messages will appear in the console view.

 {{< figure src="/img/manual/makefiles_consoleoutput.png" >}}

-For the specific case of Modelsim, warnings and error messages in the console are made clickable.
-When you click a message, the corresponding location will automatically be opened in the Editor view.

 You can add as many extra builders as you want.
 This can be useful for additional linting tools or code generators.